nginxinc/nginx-service-mesh/docs/content/get-started/install-with-helm.md

 ## Installing the Chart

 NGINX Service Mesh requires a dedicated namespace for the control plane.
 You can create this namespace yourself, or allow Helm to create it for you via the `--create-namespace` flag when installing.

 For information on the container images that NGINX Service Mesh uses, see this section on [Images]( {{< ref "/about/tech-specs.md#images" >}} ).

 {{< note >}}
+If [Persistent Storage]({{< ref "/get-started/kubernetes-platform/persistent-storage.md" >}}) is not configured in your cluster, set the `mTLS.persistentStorage` field to `off`.
+{{< /note >}}

 NGINX Service Mesh control plane Pods may take some time to become Ready once installed.
 Some Pods may display error logs during the startup process.
 This typically occurs as the Pods attempt to connect to each other.

+OpenShift user may see error events related to security contexts while the NGINX Service Mesh control plane is installing.
+These should resolve themselves as each component becomes ready.

 Ensure all control plane Pods are in a Ready state before deploying your applications.
-{{< /note >}}

-{{< note >}}
-If [Persistent Storage]({{< ref "/get-started/kubernetes-platform/persistent-storage.md" >}}) is not configured in your cluster, set the `mTLS.persistentStorage` field to `off`.
-{{< /note >}}

-{{< note >}}
-We recommend deploying the mesh with auto-injection disabled globally, using the `--set disableAutoInjection=true` flag.
-This ensures that Pods are not automatically injected without your consent, especially in system namespaces.
-You can opt-in the namespaces where you would like auto-injection enabled using the `--set enabledNamespaces={namespace1,namespace2}` flag or by labeling a namespace with `injector.nsm.nginx.com/auto-inject=enabled`.
+You can opt-in the namespaces where you would like auto-injection enabled by labeling the namespace with `injector.nsm.nginx.com/auto-inject=enabled`.
-{{< /note >}}

-{{< note >}}
-OpenShift users: You may see error events related to security contexts while the NGINX Service Mesh control plane is installing.
-These should resolve themselves as each component becomes ready.
-{{< /note >}}

 ### Install via Repository